 Temporary pain relief allows the patient to:

 - Treat an arthritic flare-up.
 Cortisone can help treat bouts of severe arthritis pain and symptoms, such as joint pain caused by a gout flare.
 Similarly, cortisone may be used when rheumatoid arthritis causes persistent swelling in a joint.

 - Participate in physical therapy.
-Pain relief from a cortisone injection gives the patient an opportunity to participate in physical therapy to improve the affected joint's biomechanics.
-Ideally, by the time the effects of the cortisone wear off, the joint is healthier so pain is tolerable or even eliminated.
+Pain relief from a cortisone injection can give the patient an opportunity to participate in physical therapy.
+Prescribed stretching and exercise can improve the affected joint's biomechanics.
+The hope is that by the time the effects of the cortisone wear off, the joint is healthier and pain is tolerable or even eliminated.

 - Postpone surgery.
 In moderate to severe cases of arthritis, a joint replacement or another surgical treatment may be recommended.
 For patients who want to postpone or avoid surgery, cortisone injections may allow them to live with less pain.

 Patients should have close follow up with an orthopedist or other musculoskeletal specialist for periodic reevaluation.
 Almost all types of arthritis are chronic, and a cortisone injection is just one part of a larger treatment plan.

 Read more about Arthritis Treatment Specialists